IQAndreas/markdown-licenses/gnu-lgpl-v2.1.md

 To apply these terms, attach the following notices to the library.
-It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the &ldquo;copyright&rdquo; line and a pointer to where the full notice is found.
+It is safest to attach them to the start of each source file to most effectively convey the exclusion of warranty; and each file should have at least the “copyright” line and a pointer to where the full notice is found.

     <one line to give the library's name and a brief idea of what it does.>
     Copyright (C) <year>  <name of author>